ETH-DISCO/advx-bench/docs/1-cluster-tutorial.md

 exit 0
 ```

-keep your jobs short. set high "nice values" for your jobs so more important stuff has a priority. submit many small jobs in an array
+keep your jobs short. set high "nice values" for your jobs so more important stuff has a priority. submit many small jobs in an array.

 ```bash
 sprio --long #shows queue, priority, and the priority factors